tomseely/tomseely.github.io/docs/index.md

     <img src="https://hackmd.io/_uploads/Sk4-vyOk-g.png" alt="Screenshot of completed calendar event for a class, with title, event date, event time, repeating events, location, and reminder filled out and outlined."></img>
     5. Click save to complete the process, and now you should see the event in your calendar.
     <br>
-    6. In the event you have a class cancelled or the class appears during a holiday, you can delete a particular event by right clicking the event, clicking 'Delete', and 'This Event'.
+    6. In the event you have a class cancelled or the class appears during a holiday, you can delete a particular event by right clicking the event, clicking <strong>Delete</strong>, and <strong>This Event</strong>.
     <img src="https://hackmd.io/_uploads/ryLo5HZ1Wl.png" alt="Screenshot of event details with empahsis on the option to delete the particular event"></img>
 </details>
 <br>